lealiaxiong/Caltech_Covid19/test.md

          </p>

         <p>
             To see the daily case counts for the last 90 days, please use the toggle.
-Place the mouse cursor over the x-axis and scroll to view other dates.
+Place the mouse cursor over the plot and scroll to view other dates.

          <h2>Data sources</h2>